Serbia's first openly gay prime minister attends Belgrade pride march

-BELGRADE, Serbia — Serbia's first-ever openly gay prime minister joined several hundred gay activists Sunday at a gay pride march that was held amid tight security in the conservative Balkan country.
+BELGRADE, Serbia — Serbia's first openly gay prime minister joined several hundred gay activists Sunday at a gay pride march that was held amid tight security in the conservative Balkan country.

 Holding rainbow flags, balloons and a banner reading "For change," pride participants gathered in Belgrade, the Serbian capital, before setting off on a march through the city.
 Many approached Prime Minister Ana Brnabic, greeting her and taking selfies.